 I must say, my brother has seen some excellent doctors and I can’t say that everyone involved has failed him.
 However, the system as a whole certainly has.
 There needs to be some changes done to the mental health system and the way in which it handles different illnesses.
 There needs to be more funds allotted to mental health facilities, more research on illnesses and medications, and more help – yes, even on the weekends.

-Telling someone who is suffering with depression that they’ve run out of options is like writing their death notice.
+Telling someone who is suffering with depression that they’ve run out of options is like writing their death certificate.

 Having their own therapist run out of ideas to help them is like picking out their casket.